APIs in Cryptocurrency: A Simple Beginner’s Guide

 Crypto Trading APIs

-These are essential for algorithmic trading and they enable users to automate their trading strategies.
+These are essential for algorithmic trading, and they enable users to automate their trading strategies.
 They tell exchange platforms how to buy or sell based on predefined criteria.

 Market Data APIs